How to Install PHP 8.5 on Debian 13, 12 and 11

 If you used an older extrepo-based Sury setup, remove /etc/apt/sources.list.d/extrepo_sury.sources and /var/lib/extrepo/keys/sury.asc before you continue.
 APT rejects duplicate Sury entries when the Signed-By paths do not match.

-Install the prerequisite packages and download the Sury key into Debian’s system keyring path.
+Install the prerequisite packages, then download the Sury key and place it in Debian’s system keyring path.
 Most server and minimal Debian installs need these packages even when a fuller desktop image already has them.
 The curl command in Linux guide breaks down the -fsSLo flags if you want to adapt the download pattern later.

 Load Debian’s release metadata in the current shell and keep using the same terminal for the next command.